OthelloRhin/Monster-Hunter-Icons-SVG/README.md

 # Monster Hunter Icons (SVG)

-This repository provides non-commercial, fan-made vector reproductions of various Monster Hunter icons.
-All assets are redrawn manually based on in-game designs from Capcom titles and are intended solely for educational, personal, and non-commercial use.
+This project offers fan-made, non-commercial vector recreations of Monster Hunter icons — redrawn with care and shared for everyone in the community.
+These assets are here for content creators, developers of websites or apps, and fans who simply enjoy the series and want to build cool things with it.
+Feel free to use them in your personal or creative projects, as long as they’re not used for any commercial purpose (including resale on third-party platforms).

 ## Icon Completion Status (up to Title Update 3)

 The current progress of SVG icon recreation is as follows:

 - **Skill Icons:** 14 / 14
-- **Status Icons:** 79 / 95
+- **Status Icons:** 83 / 95
 - **Items Icons:** 0 / 92
 - **Equipment Icons:** 0 / 33
 - **UI Icons:** 0 / 120